sannahtijani/sannahtijani.github.io/index.md

 # ✋ Hi!

-I am Max, and I am a first-year Economics PhD student at the Vienna University of Economics and Business (WU Vienna). t
+I am Max, and I am a first-year Economics PhD student at the Vienna University of Economics and Business (WU Vienna).

 # 📝 Research